-- (a) That a maximum of one hundred and forty (140) hours of compensatory time off may be accrued by mutual agreement of the employee and Director of Public Safety. - (b) An employee may accrue compensatory time for overtime worked, rather than being paid for the overtime.
+- (a) That a maximum of one hundred and forty (140) hours of compensatory time off may be accrued by mutual agreement of the employee and Director of Public Safety. - (b) An employee may accrue compensatory time for overtime worked, rather than being paid for the overtime with the exception of FSLA overtime provided pursuant to Section 1.10 (c) and (d) above.
+FSLA overtime provided pursuant to Section 1.10 (c) and (d) will be paid in wages.
 All compensatory time accrued after the adoption of this MOA will be recorded in the police compensatory time bank, regardless of assigned home division. - (c) The City, at its sole option, may pay off up to seventy-five percent (75%) of the accrued compensatory time.
-Employees, at their sole option, may be paid for accrued compensatory time.

-(d) An employee must request the use of compensatory time off in writing to his/her direct supervisor, who will provide a written response within 24 hours, granting or denying the specific request.
+Employees, at their sole option, may be paid for accrued compensatory time. - (d) An employee must request the use of compensatory time off in writing to his/her direct supervisor, who will provide a written response within 24 hours, granting or denying the specific request.
 A supervisor may not approve a request from a sworn employee to use compensatory time off in the event granting the request would require the City to fill the employee's shift on an overtime basis.
 If the request is denied, the sworn employee may resubmit the request for another date.
 The sworn employee will be provided the opportunity to utilize the requested compensatory time off within one (1) year of the date of the initial request, or the City will pay out the requested amount of compensatory time at the end of the calendar year in which the request was made.